Lauritzen Corporation

-Lauritzen Corporation is a financial and interstate bank holding company headquartered in Omaha, Nebraska, US.
+Lauritzen Corporation is an American financial and interstate bank holding company headquartered in Omaha, Nebraska, US.
 Lauritzen Corporation currently has bank branches in Nebraska and Iowa, and has total assets of approximately $1.36 billion.
 In addition to banks, Lauritzen Corporation has five holding companies and 15 insurance or financial companies.
 Lauritzen Corporation has an approximately 28% voting share in First National of Nebraska, Inc. It is one of the 50 largest banks in the United States ranked by total deposits, and is ranked among the top 200 United States banks by The Banker financial journal.

 History

 In 1947, John Lauritzen decided to go into business for himself.
 While he was assistant cashier at the First National Bank of Omaha, and months before he became an assistant vice president at the bank, he sold his house for $14,000, and the site of his future home for $3,000.
 He used this $17,000 and another $17,000 in borrowed money to purchase a bank in Emerson, Iowa.
 At the age of 28, he became the youngest bank president in the country.

 Five years later, he purchased the First State Bank of Loomis, Nebraska.
 At the time, he could afford to purchase only 51 percent of the shares.
 The current owners of the bank told Lauritzen that he would need to buy 100 percent or nothing at all.
 He then purchased the bank and then quickly re-sold the remaining 49 percent.

 After the death of T.L.
 Davis' in 1955, Lauritzen acquired control of the Washington County Bank, in 1956, the Farmers and Merchants Bank in Bloomfield (1958) and the Burt County State Bank in Tekamah (1961).
 In 1958, he formed what could be called the forerunner of today's Lauritzen Corporation to oversee his rapidly expanding holdings.
 Lauritzen then abruptly resigned from the First National to devote all of his energies to his growing chain of small banks.

 Lauritzen had been appointed to the board of directors in 1953 and promoted to senior vice president three years after that.
 Members of First National's management team refused to accept his resignation.
 Both sides agreed that Lauritzen would work for First National half time, at half pay, and half time for his own string of banks.